Global Laudato Si' Research Network

 Gerard Kevin Whelan SJ, Pontifical Gregorian University, Rome, Italy

 Guillermo Kerber, Atelier Oecuménique de Théologie, Switzerland

-Jacqui Remond, Global Catholic Climate Movement, Australia
+Jacqui Remond, LISTEN and Global Catholic Climate Movement, Australia

 Jaime Tatay Nieto, Universidad Pontificia Comillas, Spain